 What causes algal blooms?

-Algal growth occurs in three major forms (from left to right):
+Algae blooms occur in three major forms (from left to right):

-- Filamentous algae – single-celled algae forming long hair like mats.
+- Filamentous algae, single-celled algae forming long hair like mats;

-- Macrophytes – resemble real plants appearing to have stems and leaves.
+- Macrophytes, resemble real plants, appearing to have stems and leaves.

-How to prevent algal blooms?
+How to prevent algal blooms

-The dangers of algal blooms
+Dangers of algal blooms